drago-ex/form/readme.md

 }
 ```

-Then you just call:
+Then you call:
 ```php
 $form->addPasswordField();
 ```
 This keeps your form definitions clean, standardized, and easy to maintain.

 ## Latte Template
-Use the provided Latte form template for rendering forms with Bootstrap 5 styling:
+Use the provided Latte form template for a rendering form with Bootstrap 5 styling:
 ```latte
 {embed 'path/to/@form.latte', name: 'register', class: 'ajax mt-3'}
     {block form}